jingwei-a-zhang/WinAppSDK-Blog-Post/WinUI.md

 > **Optional**: If you are new to Windows development, we recommend taking a [C# crash course](https://docs.microsoft.com/en-us/shows/CSharp-101/?WT.mc_id=Educationalcsharp-c9-scottha&page=1) to familiarize yourself with the syntax and other basics.

 ## Project template structure
-In WinUI 3 project template, code is broken down into two main parts: App.xaml and MainWindow.xaml.
+In the WinUI 3 project template, code is broken down into two main parts: App.xaml and MainWindow.xaml.
 Most of our code will live in MainWindow.xaml and MainWindow.xaml.cs
 * **MainWindow.xaml**: this is a XAML file where we will define all of our UI elements, called “controls”, that will make up the visual layer of our application.
 * **MainWindow.xaml.cs**: This is the C# code-behind file where we will put all the logic that lets us interact with our application.

 ## UI layout design
 The following WinUI 3 controls are used to represent components of a drum pad: